 This Statement addresses accounting and financial reporting for certain asset retirement obligations (AROs).
 An ARO is a legally enforceable liability associated with the retirement of a tangible capital asset.
 A government that has legal obligations to perform future asset retirement activities related to its tangible capital assets should recognize a liability based on the guidance in this Statement.
-The requirements of this Statement are effective for financial statements for periods beginning after June 15, 2018.
-Earlier application is encouraged.
-The Authority doesn't believe this statement will have a significant impact on the Authority's financial statements.
+As of June 30, 2019, this Statement did not have an impact on the Authority's financial statements.